-Clinical Policy Bulletin: Stem Cell Transplant for Autoimmune Diseases and Miscellaneous Indications
+Clinical Policy Bulletin: Hematopoietic Cell Transplantation for Autoimmune Diseases and Miscellaneous Indications

-Aetna considers stem cell transplant (autologous or allogeneic) experimental and investigational for any of the following autoimmune diseases (not an all inclusive list) because its effectiveness for these indications has not been established.
+Aetna considers hematopoietic cell transplantation (autologous or allogeneic) experimental and investigational for any of the following autoimmune diseases (not an all inclusive list) because its effectiveness for these indications has not been established.

 Autoimmune diseases (ADs) include a heterogeneous group of immune-mediated disorders that are responsive to suppression or modulation of the immune system.
 Some common ADs are multiple sclerosis (MS), rheumatoid arthritis (RA), and systemic lupus erythematosus (SLE).
 The prevalence of ADs in the United States is estimated to be approximately 2 %.
 In particular, MS afflicts about 350,000 people in the United States, while RA and SLE affects 0.5 to 1.0 % and 0.05 % of Americans, respectively.
 These diseases are often characterized by chronic, painful and debilitating courses that warrant aggressive therapy.
 For some patients with severe, relapsing/refractory cases, conventional therapy may not be satisfactory.